 Bill has his own reason’s for preferring the 40′ Phaeton QTH, but for me, Debbie, it was the testimony of an owner who brought their new “used” Class A motorhome to the Tiffin RV Service Center in Red Bay, Alabama after they bought it from a private party.
 They planned to update a few things.
 While the technicians were going over their rig, they discovered there were a few recall issues.
 The main one was fixing the wet bay area and another was a slide floor.
 And at no charge, it was covered by Tiffin’s “Good Will” warranty.
 This made me really like the brand!

-Since we were buying an older motorhome, 2010, we felt we should bring it back to the mecca (using the definition) “of Tiffin.
+Since we were buying an older motorhome, 2010, we felt we should bring it back to the mecca (using the definition) “any place that many people visit or hope to visit”) of Tiffin.
 We heard good things about the service in Red Bay, but we also heard there is usually a wait.
 Since we were trying to meet a family obligation after buying it, we wanted all the information we could get about the process.

 So first things first, we googled “Tiffin RV Service at Red Bay, Alabama.”
 Sadly, there wasn’t much information about it.
 But a few bloggers shared their experiences, which weren’t all that favorable.
 So far, we are thankful we have had nothing but a positive experience here.